myTapp/mt166-js/README.md

 ## Port discovery

-Using the ```autoDiscovery``` option the dispenser instance will search all avaliable COM port automatically until it finds a valid connection.
+Using the ```autoDiscovery``` option the dispenser instance will search all avaliable COM ports automatically until it finds a valid connection.
 ```
 let dispenser = new MT166({ port: 3, debug: true, autoDiscovery: true });
 ```